 As I have often said, I am not the scientific, technical person of the group around here.
-If you would like to read more about this, I can recommend this article: Clinical correlates of grey matter pathology in multiple sclerosis .
+If you would like to read more about this, I can recommend the study Clinical correlates of grey matter pathology in multiple sclerosis.

 No single test tells the whole story

-The most important take-away I have from this conversation with Dr. Boster is no single thing tells the whole story when it comes to treating Multiple Sclerosis: our MRI, the doctor’s neurological exam, and the patient telling their story to the treating physician all come together to explain our current condition.
+The most important takeaway I have from this conversation with Dr. Boster is no single thing tells the whole story when it comes to treating MS. Our MRIs, the doctor’s neurological exam, and the patient telling their story to the treating physician all come together to explain our current condition.